btc-ag/chef-vs2017/README.md

 * 15.7
 * 15.6

-## Simple usage using the vs-2017::default recipe
+## Simple usage: using the vs-2017::default recipe

 For simple usage, you can specify the version, the edition and the workloads to be installed via attributes.